Undine (novella): Plot summary

 A knight named Huldbrand comes across a fisherman's hut in the forest, and is welcomed in by the fisherman and his wife.
 He also meets their capricious eighteen-year-old foster daughter, Undine.
 The fisherman explains that years ago, their young daughter was lost in the lake and apparently drowned, but that same day, Undine appeared on their doorstep.
 Since then, they have raised her as their own.

-Undine asks Huldbrand what he’s doing in the forest.
+Undine asks Huldbrand what he is doing in the forest.
 He explains that he was participating in a tournament when he met Bertalda, a duke's foster daughter.
 As they flirted, she promised to give him her glove if he would explore the haunted forest.
 He did so, encountering strange and threatening spirits until he reached the fisherman’s home.

 A storm arrives and a flood surrounds the house, stranding the group.
 During their time together, Huldbrand and Undine fall in love, although she continues to behave erratically and can seemingly control the weather.
 An elderly priest, Father Heilmann, arrives after being washed overboard from a ferry.
 Huldbrand suggests that the priest marry him and Undine, and they hold the ceremony immediately.

 The morning after the wedding, Undine suddenly acts like a completely different person, kind and gentle.
-She explains to Huldbrand that elemental beings exist and she is a water-spirit.
-Her kind does not have immortal souls or any sense of morals, but can gain them by marrying humans.
-She was sent to live among humans by her parents, who hoped she would earn a soul in this way, and with her marriage to Huldbrand she’s accomplished this.
+She explains to Huldbrand that elemental beings exist and she is a water spirit.
+Her species does not have immortal souls or any sense of morals, but can gain them by marrying humans.
+She was sent to live among humans by her parents, who hoped she would earn a soul in this way, and with her marriage to Huldbrand she has accomplished this.
 She fears that Huldbrand will leave now that he knows what she is, but he swears never to abandon her.

 With the flood receding, Huldbrand and Undine depart for his home.
-On the way they encounter Kuhleborn, a shapeshifting water-spirit and Undine's uncle.
-She is now frightened of him and begs him to leave, and Huldbrand tries to attack him, only for him to vanish into a waterfall.
+On the way they encounter Kuhleborn, a shapeshifting water spirit and Undine's uncle.
+She is now frightened of him and begs him to leave, and Huldbrand tries to attack him, only for Kuhleborn to vanish into a waterfall.